kristinca/FFR/README.md

 # FFR

-Code for my Physics of Fission Reactor modal analysis reports
+Some code for my Physics of Fission Reactor modal analysis reports